viki-m13/Tax-Free-RSU-Transition/README.md

 # Rolling Harvest-and-Replace
-### An Illustrative Method for Transitioning From a Single-Stock RSU Position Into a Diversified ETF **Without Realising Capital-Gain Tax**
+### An Illustrative Method for Transitioning From a Single-Stock Position Into a Diversified ETF **Without Realising Capital-Gain Tax**

 ---